apache/nuttx/configs/launchxl-tms57004/README.txt

   Endian-ness Issues
   ------------------
-  I started using the the "GNU Tools for ARM Embedded Processors" that is maintained by ARM.
+  I started using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM.

     https://launchpad.net/gcc-arm-embedded